scikit-hep/uproot3/README.rst

 """"""""""""""""""""""

 - `XRootD <https://anaconda.org/nlesc/xrootd>`_ to access remote files
-- `python-futures <https://pypi.python.org/pypi/futures>`_ for parallel processing; this is part of the Python 3 standard library, so only install for Python 2
+- `futures <https://pypi.python.org/pypi/futures>`_ for parallel processing; this is part of the Python 3 standard library, so only install for Python 2

 *Reminder: you do not need C++ ROOT to run uproot.*